 Sebum promotes skin health by carrying dead skin cells, dirt, and other waste out of the pores.
-It also protects the skin and hair from water loss and may help regulate immune responses against certain bacteria.
+It also protects the skin and hair from water loss and may help

 However, some parts of the skin, including the forehead, nose, and chin, produce more sebum than others.